A measure for adiabatic contributions to quantum transitions: Thermal Motion of Molecules

-For the examples discussed so far, the two measures $T_1$ and $T_2$ by and large agree.
-However, this is not the case in the last column (4a-4d) in \fref{fig_trimer_cradles}.
-It shows transport where the molecules are allowed to oscillate around their equilibrium separation after been given random initial offsets and velocity from a thermal distribution at room temperature.
-The initial electronic state at $t=0$ is assumed to be first site ($\#1$)
+To compare the measures $T_X (t)$ and $\bar{T}$ for the transport in thermally agitated molecular aggregates, we take an array of five monomers allowed to oscillate around their equilibrium separation after been given random initial offset and velocity from a thermal distribution at room temperature.
+The initial electronic state at $t=0$ is localized on the first site ($\#1$)

+\fref{fig_five_cradles} shows the dynamics of excitation transport at temperature $T=300$ K using parameters listed in \tref{Table_Morse_parameters}.

-Adiabatic populations for this case show no significant net change over longer times, but exhibit fast small amplitude oscillations, as seen in (4c) and its inset.
-Any change in site populations due to motion must be periodic due to the periodicity of molecular trajectories shown in (4a).
-In this more involved case, our measure $T_1$ shows a slow steady increase, since both, population increase and decrease on the target site are cumulatively contributing.
-This problem is removed for measure $T_2$, as can be seen in (4d), which is thus here more effective in identifying long-term useful adiabatic contributions to transport.
+The first column in \fref{fig_five_cradles} is identical to the third column of \fref{fig_trimer_cradles} except the addition of $\bar{T}(t)$ for comparison with $T_X(t)$.
+Here wee see a slow steady increase in the measure $T_1(t)$, since both, population increase and decrease on the target site are cumulatively contributing.
+This problem is removed for measure $T_5(t)$, which is thus here more effective in identifying long-term useful adiabatic contributions to transport.